Getting a head start in research

 Having the necessary thinking and planning skills required to complete a research project is a great advantage for any student about to make his or her mark in the world, regardless of the discipline of study or industry.

-As a research-led teaching university and in its endeavour to further encourage students to embark on research work, the School of Science at Monash University Sunway campus is offering third-year students a research component as an elective unit which runs for one semester, or 12 weeks.
+As a research-led teaching university and in its endeavour to further encourage students to embark on research work, the School of Science at Monash University Malaysia is offering third-year students a research component as an elective unit which runs for one semester, or 12 weeks.

 Students who meet the academic criteria and qualify to take on this research unit are given a chance to look at the different research topics offered, and then to talk to their assigned supervisors before deciding on their topic of choice, said Dr Siow Lee Fong, unit co-ordinator for the third-year research units (first semester and the summer break program).